 From Pattern Books to Prada

-Even for a dyed-in-the-wool non-fashionista like me, the history of fashion, from those first printed pattern books, to the upending and technological transformations wrought by the industrial revolution and fashion born again as a burgeoning industry, is fascinating.
-From those first ornament prints and pattern books, the early involvement of brilliant artists like Da Vinci and Dürer and the industry, innovation and artistic talents of countless printers, tailors, lacemakers, embroiderers, weavers, engravers, and woodcutters — all forerunners of one of the world’s largest industries.
+Even for a dyed-in-the-wool non-fashionista like me, the history of fashion, from those first printed pattern books to the upending and technological transformations wrought by the Industrial Revolution and fashion born again as a burgeoning industry, is fascinating.
+From those first ornament prints and pattern books, the early involvement of brilliant artists like Leonarda da Vinci and Albrecht Dürer, and the industry, innovation and artistic talents of countless printers, tailors, lacemakers, embroiderers, weavers, engravers, and woodcutters — all forerunners of one of the world’s largest industries.
 So the next time you slip on your sweat pants and Jimmy Choos, you’ll be reminded of the first printed book of fashion printed in Augsburg by Johann Schönsperger in the early 1520s, of Renaissance pixel fonts and the invention of graph paper. ▦